Universality of the Homotopy Interleaving Distance: Background

 \subsection{Homotopy Colimits and Homotopy Left Kan extensions}

+Homotopy (co)limits are analogues of (co)limits that are invariant under weak equivalence.
+Similarly, homotopy Kan extensions are analogues of Kan extensions that are invariant under weak equivalence.
+The proofs of our main results do not require explicit use of homotopy (co)limits or homotopy Kan extensions.
+However, the construction underlying our proof of the triangle inequality for $d_{HI}$ in \cref{Sec:Triangle_Ineq} can be interpreted as a homotopy left Kan extension, and is arguably best viewed in that light.
+Moreover, homotopy left Kan extensions of diagrams of spaces are given pointwise in terms of homotopy colimits, so understanding homotopy colimits is helpful for understanding homotopy left Kan extensions.
+We therefore briefly discuss homotopy colimits and homotopy left Kan extensions here.

-Homotopy colimits are analogues of colimits which are invariant under weak equivalences of diagrams.
-There are several (weakly equivalent) ways to define these.
-We will work with definitions given using the derived functor formalism and the Bousfield-Kan formula.
-Alternatively, one can define these via homotopy coherent analogues of the universal properties of colimits~\cite{vogt1973homotopy}, or using the language of homotopical categories and homotopy initial objects~\cite{dwyer2005homotopy}.
+There are several (weakly equivalent) ways to define homotopy colimits.
+We will give a definition in terms of model categories and derived functors.
+Alternatively, one can define homotopy colimits using explicit formulas (e.g., the Bousfield-Kan formula), via a homotopy coherent analogue of the universal property of colimits~\cite{vogt1973homotopy}, or using the language of homotopical categories and homotopy initial objects~\cite{dwyer2005homotopy}.
+Thorough discussions of homotopy colimits can be found in~\cite{riehl,shulman2006homotopy,dugger2008primer}.